 Qualify Your Customer

-Capital: The capital includes the amount your customer can place as a down payment to obtain the credit, and it's a great way to qualify your customer.
+Capital: The capital includes the amount your customer can place as a down payment to obtain the credit, and it is a great way to qualify your customer.
 This may include a deposit to obtain funding or down payment for financing a product.
 You can also use capital as a way to determine if the customer has adequate cash reserves when they have low capacity.
 Ask for bank statements for at least the last two months.

 Conditions: Conditions include the financial environment your customers are operating in and the intended use of any funds or products your customers get on credit.
 Shifts in industry trends and changes in regulations can also impact repayment.
-If your customer is likely to experience a financial hardship or misuse the funds or product, then you may increase your risk.
+If your customer is likely to experience a financial hardship or misuse the funds or product, then it may increase your risk.

 Conduct as much analysis as necessary to reduce your risk.
 Also, ensure you have customers and their guarantors provide authorization for running credit and contacting the bank in reference to their application by having them sign release forms.
-Know your risk tolerance and create a balance that enables you to verify what's necessary without driving your customers away.
+Know your risk tolerance and create a balance that enables you to verify what is necessary without driving your customers away.